stocchi/speedrun-notes/gold/nsc/README.md

 Avoid Spinner Don (rage both Caterpies if you hit)

-Catch Bellsprout if you need a cutter

 Optional: Pick up the Bitterberry and equip it when you heal in Falkner's Gym (Would recommend if you aren’t doing Don Manip)

 Violet Town:

 Enter Falkners gym

-Bird Keeper Ape: Rage spam
+Bird Keeper Ape: Rage spam (Scratch last turn if red bar)

 Potion if below 10HP